Pometry/Raphtory/benchmark/readme.md

   - Due to this, we had to change the format of the data specifically for Neo4J so it would import properly.
 So Neo4J runs a pre-processing step before running the benchmark.
 This alters the data, creating a header and adding labels.
 This is not counted in the setup time.
-    However, it means the data ingested by neo is ever so smaller
+    However, it means the data ingested by neo is ever so larger
   - The admin ingestion also required that we use both a node list and edge list, which we did not need for some of the other tools.